×

 We asked people in the Dominican Republic if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

-"If we have committed any cultural blunders, the locals were nice enough to ignore them," remarked one expat in Juan Dolio, Dominican Rep.
+"If we have committed any cultural blunders, the locals were nice enough to ignore them," explained one expat living in Juan Dolio, Dominican Rep.

 Why do people move to the Dominican Republic?